FTC: Affiliate Disclosure Links may pay commission

 Doesn’t always work though.
 So instead you look at Heart Rate Variation (HRV).
 You might see reference to R-R intervals and RMSSD.
 All very exciting stuff.
-Basically they are just facy ways of saying how consecutive heart beats vary from each other.
+Basically, they are just fancy ways of saying how consecutive heartbeats vary from each other.
 Surprisingly MORE variation is a good sign of higher readiness.
 I could explain it but you will probably want to stay awake a little longer; so I won’t.
 You might want to look at ithlete or bioforceHRV or LiveRecording in SportTracks.

 Rest or Recovery